NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M10-Gettingstarted.md

 How does Document Intelligence build upon optical character recognition (OCR)?
 While OCR can read printed or handwritten documents, OCR extracts text in an unstructured format which is difficult to store in a database or analyze.
 Document intelligence makes sense of the unstructured data by capturing the structure of the text, such as data fields and information in tables.

-In this exercise, you will use Azure AI Document Intelligence's prebuilt models in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from a receipt.
+In this exercise, you will use Azure AI Document Intelligence's prebuilt models in Microsoft Foundry portal, Microsoft's platform for creating intelligent applications, to recognize data from a receipt.

 ## Objectives

-By the end of this lab, you will be able to create a project in Azure AI Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently
+By the end of this lab, you will be able to create a project in Azure Microsoft Foundry and analyze a receipt using Azure AI Document Intelligence to extract key information efficiently

-1. **Create a project in Azure AI Foundry portal**: You will learn about configuring an Azure AI Foundry project, provisioning necessary AI resources, and exploring Vision and Document Intelligence capabilities for automated data extraction.
+1. **Create a project in Microsoft Foundry portal**: You will learn about configuring an Azure Microsoft Foundry project, provisioning necessary AI resources, and exploring Vision and Document Intelligence capabilities for automated data extraction.

 2. **Analyze a receipt with Azure AI Document Intelligence in Azure AI Foundry**: You will learn about using Azure AI Document Intelligence to analyze receipts, extract key information such as merchant details, transaction date, and total amount, and interpret the results for further processing.